 The Libby Slater Award is in the memory of Libby Slater, a leading Australian pension or “super” lawyer who died when she was much too young, before her 40th birthday.
-The Libby Slater Award includes a complementary invitation to attend the IPEBLA conference to which the award relates as well as associated travel costs.To read more about Libby Slater click HERE.
+The Libby Slater Award includes a complimentary invitation to attend the IPEBLA conference to which the award relates as well as associated travel costs.To read more about Libby Slater click HERE.

 The recipient of the 2011 Libby Slater Award was Jeremy Cooper of Australia.
 Jeremy chaired the Australian Federal Government Review into the "Governance, Efficiency, Structure and Operation of Australia's Superannuation System" (for the Final Report released on 31 June 2010 see www.supersystemreview.gov.au).
 Jeremy is now Chairman, Retirement Incomes at Challenger.

 The recipient of the 2009 Libby Slater Award was Deborah McPhail of Canada.